Human and AI Perceptual Differences in Image Classification Errors: Quantifying Perceptual Differences

-To find opportunities for human-machine teaming we partition test images into subsets that may have performance differences.
+To better understand perceptual differences, we partition test images into subsets that may have performance variations.
 As a first attempt at partitioning, we group test cases based on the difficulty level for machine learning models $f_{\text{ML}}$ to provide an accurate answer.
 The performance of humans and machines is evaluated for each subset.
-We try two measures of difficulty: the machine's model confidence, and machine agreement.
+We try two difficulty measures: the machine's model confidence and agreement.